 Artist’s Statement

-Later, as an exhibiting artist, I became more interested in the exploration of my own personal iconography, as it pertains to this human-amplifying tool.
-I found the bicycle to be a capable medium for expressing many of my more philosophic musings, and its functional outsider stance lent itself to questioning many insider art world practices.
-History has shown that the world of art benefits from new outside creative influences - like all the “isms” of the 20th Century - by making art relevant and connected within the current culture.
+Eventually I became more interested in the exploration of my own personal iconography, as it pertains to this human-amplifying tool.
+I found the bicycle to be a capable medium for expressing many of my more philosophic musings, and its functional outsider stance lent itself to questioning many insider artworld practices.
+History has shown us that the world of art benefits from new outside creative influences - as witnessed by all the “isms” of the 20th Century - making art relevant and connected within the current culture.

 - Click Here To Read Earlier Statement -